-Images, when added with a certain consideration, will help understand your article a lot.
-“A picture is worth a thousand words”.
-Yeah, well, probably not for Google, but it can for sure spice up a 1,000 dull words, illustrate what you mean in a chart or data flow diagram, or simply make your social media efforts more attractive.
+Images, when used correctly, will help readers better understand your article.
+Or get a better idea of the product or service you’re offering.
+The old saying “A picture is worth a thousand words” probably doesn’t apply to Google.
+But it’s certainly true when you need to spice up 1,000 dull words, illustrate what you mean in a chart, or make your social media posts more enticing.

 Finding the right image